astronomer/docs/software_versioned_docs/version-0.34/upgrade-to-airflow-2.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
 - An Astro project running Airflow 1.10.15.
 If your Astro project uses Airflow 1.10.14 or earlier, upgrade to 1.10.15 using the [standard upgrade process](manage-airflow-versions.md).

-## Step 1: Run the Airflow upgrade check script
+## Step 1: Run the Apache Airflow® upgrade check script

 Not all Airflow 1.10.15 DAGs work in Airflow 2,.
 The Airflow 2 upgrade check script can check for compatibility issues in your DAG code.